Keep Clients Engaged: The Step-by-Step Guide to Designing a Client Communication Program

 Look back at the major client segments and touch points you defined earlier, and start to sketch out a few communications you can start to commit to.
 Start slowly—you’ll be able to add more to your calendar over time.

-Once you’ve worked through the above you’ve completing the deep thinking and planning needed to get your Communications Program underway!
+Once you’ve worked through the above you’ve completing the deep thinking and planning needed to get your Client Engagement and Communications Program underway!

 Now it’s time to get started.
 If you’re unsure what your next steps are, refer to the checklist on the last page of our free PDF now.